czuger/rhex/README.md

 ## Compatibility

-This gem has been developped under ruby 2.1.2.
-It should be compatible with older versions but has not been tested yet.
+This gem has been tested with ruby 2.0.0

 ## Usage